Vonaclast/JavaLearning/README.md

             and so forth.

 This naming convention will make it easier for all of out codes to stick together when they will increase in number.

+?
+To upload, go in the main "<> Code" page and press on "Create new file".
+Paste your come and name it according to the above convention.

 !
-Don't modify others' code !
+Don't modify others' code.

 !
-Ask for help without hesitations :) !
+Ask for help without hesitations!